John Howard (prison reformer): Vegetarianism

 Howard was a teetotaller and vegetarian.
 He became a vegetarian many years before his death.
 He once commented that in his London house there were "not a dozen joints of meat in seven years."
 He lived on a diet of milk, fruit, vegetables, butter, tea and water.
 As a strict vegetarian Howard had distaste for the luxuries of life.
 He was fond of tea and carried a kettle on his travels.

 Whilst visiting Sweden, Howard found that living on a vegetarian diet was very difficult.
 This was because few vegetables were eaten in the winter months, and they were almost impossible to obtain.
 His diet was limited to coarse bread.
-He attributed his immunity from gaol fever found in filthy prisons that he had visited to his vegetarian diet.
+He attributed his immunity from "gaol fever" (typhus) found in filthy prisons that he had visited to his vegetarian diet.